golemfactory/yagna/docs/legacy/logging-guidelines.md

 ### Data confidentiality

 Care must be taken when confidential or personal data need to be recorded in logs:
-- When sensitive data must be logged for dignostic purposes, obfuscate, eg. output only leading and/or trailing characters of a sensitive string instead of the full value.
+- When sensitive data must be logged for diagnostic purposes, obfuscate, eg. output only leading and/or trailing characters of a sensitive string instead of the full value.

 ## Log level guidelines